JENebel/const_for/README.md

 ## Introduction

-This crate provides ergonomic for loops in const contexts using macros.
+This crate provides a macro for making ergonomic for loops in const.

 Regular for loops are not allowed in const contexts, because it relies on iterators, which are not available in const.\
 This is rather annoying when writing const functions, as you need to write custom for loops using 'loop' or 'while'.